judisjt/oauth2SmartOnFhirTutorial/README.md

 Add both of those files to the angular assets so when you ng serve a local hosted webpage angular knows to load those files

 ```
+add how to add static html files to assets

 ```

 For the launch.html page you will want to include the launch code from the sample authorization page that shows an example

+Make sure to change the client id and the redirect uri to what you need them to be for this code to work

 ```
 <!DOCTYPE html>